CoreyComish/Learning/README.md

 # Learning
-A personal repo for learning data structures, algorithms, and more
+A personal repo for learning/practicing data structures, algorithms, and more